chinhonnang0000/asteroidgen/README.md

-about
+about this Mindustry mod:

-Mindustry mod named after AsteroidGenerator.
+named after AsteroidGenerator.
 With this mod, some planets(not all) from other mods will be playable and capturable. as long as they are:
 - Use SerpuloPlanetGenerator on planet JSON files.
 - No hidden item